KongAirlines/.github/profile/README.md

 repositories that contain the code and configuration for their services.
 The platform team is responsible for managing the Kong Gateway and other shared services.

+## Security

+See [SECURITY.md](SECURITY.md) for information on how to report security vulnerabilities.